-He was working at Lowes and living at home, but planning to start college classes in the Fall of 2016.
-In July of that year, he had to scrounge up some extra money to pay for tires on his truck.
-His mom, Mandy, worked as the only screen printer in a small shop and often had to work overtime including weekends.
-To earn some extra money, Nick had worked a few hours with her the week of July 25, 2016.
-She asked if he wanted to work that weekend as well, but he was already scheduled to work at Lowe’s on Saturday and said he may have “plans” for Sunday.
+He was working at Lowe’s and living at home with his mom, stepdad, and brother, Jake, but was planning to take college classes in the fall of 2016.
+When Nick was short on money he would sometimes help his mom at the screen printing shop where she worked.
+He had worked with her some the week of July 25, 2016, and she had asked if he wanted to help that weekend.
+But he was scheduled to work at Lowe’s on Saturday and said he had plans on Sunday.
 Mandy says he had been a little secretive about the girl he had been seeing lately, so she didn’t ask any questions.
 Nick had been secretive, because, like any 21-year-old would be, he wasn’t comfortable confiding to his mom that, Jackie, the girl he had been dating, was 34-years-old.

 Nick’s head had taken most of the impact.
-He was lifeflighted to Vanderbilt University Medical Center in Nashville.
-When Mandy got the call, she and Nick’s stepdad rushed to the hospital.
+He was Life-flighted to Vanderbilt University Medical Center in Nashville from the Decatur County Hospital.
+When Mandy got the call, she and Nick’s stepdad made the agonizing drive to Nashville, more than 2 hours away.
 When they arrived, they were escorted to a room where Nick’s dad and stepmom were waiting.
 The doctors came in and explained that Nick had a severe head trauma and he had already lost a lot of blood when he was brought in.
 They had given him five units of blood, but were unable to save him.

-Mandy recalls seeing doctors give families news like that on ER TV shows, but says nothing prepares you for the moment when it’s actually being delivered to YOU!
-“The statement was out of a nightmare,” she says.
+Mandy recalls seeing doctors give families news like that on ER TV shows, but says absolutely nothing prepares you for the moment when it’s actually being delivered to you!
+“The statement was like a nightmare,” she says.
 She asked to see Nick because she needed to see him.
 She was hoping it wasn’t him.
 But it was.

 She sat with him and gave him a mother’s goodbye and then had to watch as Noah came in and fell to pieces at his brother’s side.
 She made the tough phone calls – to his other brothers and to her own dad.
 Then she messaged the girl she suspected Nick had been seeing.
-At that point, she really didn’t know what had happened, who he was with, what exactly had happened on the water.
-But Jackie got her message and immediately called Mandy back wanting to know where Nick was.
+At that point, she really didn’t know what had happened, who he was with, or even why he was on a boat.
+Jackie got her message and immediately called Mandy wanting to know where Nick was.
 Jackie had actually been sent to the Vanderbilt trauma unit as well.
 Her back had been broken in the crash.
 Mandy had to tell her that Nick didn’t make it.

-The year before he died, Mandy had won a skydiving jump.
-After seeing the video, Nick had wanted to go.
+The month before the crash, in June of 2016, Mandy had won a skydiving jump.
+After seeing the video, Nick had said he would like to go.
 Mandy had plans to take him for his birthday in 2017.
 But she never got the chance.
-A local radio station heard about it and joined with the skydiving company for a fundraiser called “Nick’s Jump,” raising money for his scholarship and the MADD Tennessee office.
+The radio station where Mandy had won the skydive in 2016, called in 2017 asking to interview her for the giveway that year.
+When they heard about Nick, they decided to jump for Nick and created “Nick’s Jump,” to raise money for his scholarship fund and for MADD.

 Mandy shares a poem she wrote that speaks the cry of every mother’s heart who has ever lost her child to impaired driving.
 And she begs, as she speaks for Nick, “Think before you get behind the wheel after drinking, on the road or on the water.
 Just don’t do it.”